If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

 I certainly can’t take credit for this idea because it’s that simple.
 For all I know, the earliest men and women probably used a variation of it for something!
 And I certainly know Melvil Dewey came up with a brilliant variation of it when he came up with his library classification system for books.

 All you have to do is give each photo a unique number and then use the same number in the filename after scanning the photo.

-On January 25th, 2012, for about half the day, I went through all of the digital masters I have stored in my image manager Aperture, and added a unique number on each and every one of their filenames.
+On January 25th, 2012, for about half the day, I went through all of the digital masters I have stored in my image manager Aperture and added a unique number to each and every one of their filenames.

-You can create any kind of a numbering system that you want, as long as it makes sense to you, and it’s easy for you and others to follow it years down the line.
+You can create any kind of numbering system that you want, as long as it makes sense to you and it’s easy for you and others to follow it years down the line.